fbpx

 4. Impact

-RPA and BPM, both provide ROI but in different ways.
-With RPA, you will see an impact immediately but it is basic.
+RPA and BPM both provide ROI but in different ways.
+With RPA, you will see an impact immediately, but it is basic.
 It will get the job done without looking at the bottlenecks in the system.
-With BPM, the returns are of very high-quality and are helpful in the long run.
+With BPM, the returns are very high-quality and helpful in the long run.
 The returns include more productivity, less effort, and reduced costs.

 RPA vs BPM – Comparative Study